Arms industry: History

 This industrial innovation in the defense industry was adopted by Prussia in its 1864, 1866, and 1870–71 defeats of Denmark, Austria, and, France respectively.
 By this time the machine gun had begun entering arsenals.
 The first examples of its effectiveness were in 1899 during the Boer War and in 1905 during the Russo-Japanese War.
 However, Germany led the innovation of weapons and this advantage in the weapons of World War I nearly defeated the allies.

+In 1885, France decided to capitalize on this increasingly lucrative trade and repealed its ban on weapon exports.
+The regulatory framework for the period up to the First World War was characterized by a laissez-faire policy that placed little obstruction in the way of weapons exports.
+Due to the carnage of World War I, arms traders began to be regarded with odium as merchants of death and were accused of having instigated and perpetuated the war for earning their profits from weapons sales.
+An inquiry into these allegations in Britain failed to find evidence to support them.
+However, the sea change in attitude about war more generally meant that governments began to control and regulate the trade themselves.